Leave Italy’s most fashionable city for one of its most romantic. Learn about taking the train from Milan to Verona.

 Amenities on Trains from Milan to Verona

-Frecciabianca trains are the third-tier AV trains, though they are very similar in passenger experience to the top of the line (they’re just not as fast).
+Frecciabianca trains are the third-tier AV trains.
+They are very similar to the top of the line Frecciarossa trains, they are just not as fast.
 On the Frecciabianca trains, there are both 1st-class and 2nd-class cars.
 Passengers in 1st-class cars get a free drink and a newspaper.
 Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 Milan and Verona Train Stations